Last updated: 9/29/2016

 Example: The collection agency obtains a charging order from a South Dakota court ordering the South Dakota LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

-South Dakota’s LLC law says that the charging order is the only legal procedure that personal creditors of South Dakota LLC members can use to get at an owner’s LLC interest.
-Thus, unlike some other states, South Dakota does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
-This makes South Dakota a more friendly state for people who want to form LLCs to protect their assets from personal creditors.
+South Dakota’s LLC law says that the charging order is the exclusive legal procedure that personal creditors of South Dakota LLC members can use to get at their LLC ownership interest.
+Thus, unlike some other states, South Dakota does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC ownership interest or get a court to order the LLC dissolved and its assets sold.
+This makes South Dakota a particularly friendly state for people who want to form LLCs to protect assets from personal creditors.

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a South Dakota LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+To date, South Dakota has not made a distinction in how it handles cases involving single and multi-member LLCs.
+However, this is an unsettled and evolving area of the law.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your South Dakota LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.